Cruiser Warfare Second Edition:

 The game turns into the familiar Great War at Sea when contact is made between warships.
 Battles are resolved on the good old Great War at Sea Tactical Map, using the same rules as the standard game (modified slightly to remove references to ships and weapons not present in this game).
 You get to move your ships and fire at the enemy with guns and torpedoes, and sometimes run aground.

-Or you can just play out the battles: there are ten Battle Scenarios that take place only on the Tactical Map, including historical battles like the Falklands and Coronel as well as some others that never actually happened, but could have, and make for good gameplay.
+Or you can just play out the battles: there are you now get twenty Battle Scenarios that take place only on the Tactical Map, including historical battles like the Falklands and Coronel as well as some others that never actually happened, but could have, and make for good gameplay.
 These resolve pretty quickly – almost all of the ships in Cruiser Warfare are, indeed, cruisers – and give you lots of play options.

 There are also options for the strategic game.
 Germany’s cruiser commanders were given multiple war plans, depending on what combination of enemies they would be called upon to face.
 Graf Spee and his staff hoped for Plan B, in which Britain (and by extension, Japan) remained neutral and he only had to face the French and Russians.
 In game terms things are completely reversed: the Germans can hunt down enemy warships with a good hope of success, but there are far fewer defenseless merchants to be harvested and no Imperial Convoys crossing the oceans.